-A passionate producer, audio engineer and guitar player with a discerning ear and a drive to ensure my work meets 100% of my clients' needs.
-I have an Extended Diploma in Music Performance, a BA Honours in Commercial Music Production and I'm currently studying a Masters in Popular Music Practice.
+A truly passionate producer, audio engineer and guitar player with a discerning ear and a drive to ensure my work meets 100% of the client's needs.
+I have a life long passion for music and have achieved a Masters degree in Popular Music (Production), a BA Honours in Commercial Music (Production) and an Extended Diploma in Music Performance.

 Helping creatives to achieve the vision they have for their music is what keeps me ticking.
 From full album productions to a single mix, I enjoy the process of working with others to help their songs achieve their full potential and stand out from the crowd.

-Today I'm an active music professional alongside studying a Masters degree in Popular Music Practice.
+Today I'm an active music professional with a Masters degree in Popular Music Practice.
 I'm passionate about using my technical skills and musicality when working with creative types to achieve their next level of success.

 Please feel free to get in touch using the contact button at the top of the page.
 Including if you just have any general questions or queries.